The Largest Explosion Ever Detonated...Kuzma's Mother

 .

-October 30th 1961; No, it wasn't Marvin's Illudium Q -36 Explosive Space Modulator, but the RDS-220 hydrogen bomb (code name "Ivan" or "Vanya").
+October 30th, 1961; No, it wasn't Marvin's Illudium Q -36 Explosive Space Modulator, but the RDS-220 hydrogen bomb (code name "Ivan" or "Vanya").
 The most powerful nuclear weapon mankind ever detonated.
-Its test on October 30th, one that is referred to as Tzar Bomba or Кузькина мать; "Kuzma's mother".
+It's test on October 30th, one that is referred to as Tzar Bomba or Кузькина мать; "Kuzma's mother".

 .